 “Gah!”
 Charlotte did not get touched, although she felt immense pressure from the strange energy, causing her to jump back.

-“Right… This timeline’s values are all messed up at the moment when it comes to using this power…” The girl sighed heavily.
-“I could have fixed the problem with ease using this, but I guess we’ll have to do it the hard way.”
+“Right… The values are all messed up at the moment in this timeline when it comes to using this power…” The girl sighed heavily.
+“I could have fixed the problem with ease using this, but I guess we’ll have to do it the hard way.
+I certainly can't use my left eye right now either...
+Damn.”
 The yellow arrowhead vanished from her hand—the black electricity soon following.

 “What are we doing?”
 Charlotte asked, preparing herself for the worst.